 Water sports enthusiasts love Kalafatis beach.
-There is a hut on the beach where visitors can get anything for the water: from snorkel gear to diving equipment.
-There is also a windsurf center, where visitors can rent a board by the hour, and a water sports center for jet skiing.
-Vacationers who want to be near the best beach for water activities might wish to stay at the spacious and lovely Villa Candace.
+There is a hut on the beach where you can get anything for the water: from snorkel gear to diving equipment.
+There is also a windsurf center, where you can rent a board by the hour if you didn’t bring your own, and a water sports center for jet skiing.
+When you want to be near the best beach for water activities, you might wish to stay at the spacious and lovely Villa Candace.
 Chock full of all the amenities, Villa Candace, with its 13 bedrooms can accommodate 26 guests for the ultimate merry-making vacation.

 Ornos is one of Mykonos’ most visited beaches.
 Half a dozen delicious seafood restaurants are right beside the water, with a few more in the immediate vicinity.
 Ornos overlooks a sheltered bay where the water is calm and shallow.
 It’s the perfect area to relax after a day of sightseeing and shopping and the ideal place to call home base while in Mykonos.
 Villa Amara is that ideal place with its magnificent views of the Aegean Sea, the Old and New harbors, and Mykonos town.
 This exquisite villa has room for 15 guests and has a large pool and terrace to enjoy the awe-inspiring views.